 Mortality is measured as a ratio, with England given a value of 100.
 The York value across all ages is 95.8, which means as a whole, people who live in York have lower mortality than average.
 However, there is significant inequality, the most deprived ward has a value of 125 and the least deprived 62.6.
 This inequality is amplified when looking at the under 75 age group, again England has a value of 100, York as a whole is 95.9 and the variation between the wards is 153.9 to 50.9.

 Employment for people with learning disabilities

 Some people may face additional barriers to employment; this may be particularly true of people with learning disabilities.
 It is therefore a measure of health inequality to understand what proportion of people with learning disabilities are in paid employment.
-York has a higher proportion of people with learning disabilities who are in paid employment than other local authorities; although this proportion has reduced over the past three reporting periods.
-It is also important to consider that that there is still a considerable employment gap in York between people with learning disabilities and those without, 71.3%.
+There is a considerable employment gap in York between people with learning disabilities and those without, 71.3%.
 This percentage point’s gap is the difference between the yearly employment rate for adults with learning disabilities and the population as a whole.